 At some institutions, departments use video to share best practices amongst their teams.
 Examples of great lectures can be shared and discussed with other faculty members in a secure manner.
 Rather than a lecturer having to explain their approach or methodology to colleagues, those colleagues can see directly how a certain topic is taught.

 Flipping staff self-reflection

 While this is a more unusual approach, we have seen examples of ‘flipped’ self-reflection at some institutions.
 In this model, it is the student’s reactions during a class that are filmed, rather than the teacher’s.
 This means that the focus can be on whether students are engaged during the lesson or not.
 Filming the students alongside the filming of the teaching can highlight which parts of a class spark inspiration and, conversely, which parts cause disengagement, or worse, confusion.

 With rising student expectations and an increased focus on measuring teaching standards through mechanisms like the Teaching Excellence Framework, the opportunities offered by video to help lecturers improve their own teaching practice are garnering more and more interest.
 For these reasons, supporting staff training and staff self-reflection with video is likely to become an increasingly popular way of using Panopto’s video platform.

 There’s a reason 21 of the top 25 universities in the world use Panopto.
 Try our industry-leading video platform for education today to see how easy it is to start recording and sharing video in ways that can enhance professional development and improve the student experience.
-Contact our team to request a free 30-day trial today.
+Contact our team to request a free trial today.